mrtanny17/TodoApp/README.md

 A simple and elegant Todo app to help you stay organized and manage your tasks efficiently.

+Stay organized and boost productivity with our sleek and intuitive Todo app.
+Easily add, manage, and prioritize tasks, ensuring nothing slips through the cracks.
+With features like task tagging, due dates, and completion tracking, keeping on top of your to-do list has never been easier.
+Embrace efficiency and stay focused on what matters most with our Todo app.

 ## Features

 - Add, edit, and delete tasks.